 To start a cash flow projection, you’ll need to sell more than you are spending.
-You can predict cash flow by preparing a forecast:
+You can predict cash flow by preparing a seasonal forecast:

 - Step 1: Create a list of assumptions based on sales growth estimates, price increases from suppliers, seasonality, general cost increases, and wage increases.

 - Step 2: Write down anticipated sales income based on industry trends, internal price changes, and economic factors.